MironAtHome/Pash/README.md

 - Give free hugs!
 - If you're making money with Pash, then you should [send money](https://www.gittip.com/PashProject/).
 - I was making money and didn't pay
+- But I didn't really made any money, I worked for a company and tried Pash to manage cross platform deployment